audomsak/service-registry/installation-guide.md

    ![Realm setup](images/sso-realm-setup-2.png)

 2. Change to **YAML view** then copy the conent in [keycloak-realm.yaml](manifest/keycloak-realm.yaml) and past into the editor.
-Edit the realm name, redirectUris, webOrigins,username, password etc. values as you need.
+Edit the realm name, redirectUris, webOrigins, username, password etc. values as you need.
 Then click on **Create** button.

-   > You must customize this KeycloakRealm resource with values suitable for your environment if you are deploying to production i.e. **realm name, redirectUris, webOrigins,username, password** etc. You can also create and manage realms using the Red Hat Single Sign-On web console.
+   > You must customize this KeycloakRealm resource with values suitable for your environment if you are deploying to production i.e. **realm name, redirectUris, webOrigins, username, password** etc. You can also create and manage realms using the Red Hat Single Sign-On web console.

    ![Realm setup](images/sso-realm-setup-3.png)